marcuwynu23/rails-project-template/README.md

 # rails-project-template

-A Ruby on Rails Project Template with configuraion for windows development
+A Ruby on Rails Project Template with configuration for windows development

 ## Contributing
 How to Contribute to this Project Repository: